 The pre-pharmacy program provides general education courses at the freshman and sophomore level, with an emphasis on the sciences, in preparation for admission to a university doctoral pharmacy program.
 Admission to university doctoral pharmacy programs is highly competitive and the transferring institution must be consulted for additional pre-admission requirements.

-This program outline provides the framework for a pre-program, but it does not represent a final academic plan for any specific four-year college or university.
+This program outline provides the framework for a pre-pharmacy program, but it does not represent a final academic plan for any specific four-year college or university.
 Students need to be aware that many health profession educational programs require background screening.
-Students who satisfactorily complete all college and program requirements qualify for an associate in science degree.
+Students who satisfactorily complete all college and program requirements qualify for an Associate in Science degree.